Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/docs/src/api/theory.md

 ```math
 \hspace*{10mm} validity = [now,∞) [w,∞)
 ```
+* with retrospective transactions all revisions valid from now shadowed versions are marked as invalid from the new version

 **Mutations of components** consist of

 * new revisions of components that are marked as valid from the new version on and invalid from infinity on and
 * previous revisions of mutated or deleted components that are marked as invalid from the new version on.

 **Backing out** of a bitemporal transaction consists of

 * deleting the version instance and its depending data:
   * the uncommitted interval
   * new revisions of components, which are marked as valid from the backed out version on and
-  * resetting the "invalid from" marks of mutated revisions back to infinity(MaxVersion)
+  * resetting the "invalid from" marks of mutated and shadowed revisions back to infinity(MaxVersion)

 **Committing**  a version consists of